change/aws-swf/README.md

   )
 end
 ```
-See the [aws-sdk docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/WorkflowType.html) for all available parameters.

 The workflow module should also have a DecisionTaskHandler inner-class that registers and defines `handle`.
 This method will be called as new events occur.